Rembrandt van Rijn, 1626. Musizierende Gesellschaft. Rijksmuseum Amsterdam. Foto/Photo: TES.

 The young self-confident Protestant Republic ruled the seas, made possible by the Twelve Year Truce (1609-1621) with the Spanish Habsburgs.

-The Orient was a broad concept these days.
-At the time it included all territories east of Vienna: Hungary, the Balkans, Japan, China, Persia, the Ottoman Empire and North Africa.
+The Orient was a broad concept at the time.
+It included all territories east of Vienna, such as Hungary, the Balkans, Persia, the Ottoman Empire, China, and North Africa.

 The Ottoman Empire was the formidable (Islamic) opponent of the Catholic Habsburgs and thus an ally of the Protestant Republic (“a Turk rather than a pope”).

 The exhibition (Rembrandt’s Orient.
 West Meets East in Dutch Art of the Seventeenth Century, Rembrandts Orient.
 Westöstliche Begegnung in der niederländischen Kunst des 17.
 Jahrhunderts) is not an exhibition about Rembrandt.
-If focuses on his art with oriental images.
-It puts the use of oriental motives into the context of his time and of contemporary artists.
+It focuses on his art, featuring Oriental images.
+It places the use of Oriental motifs within the context of his time and contemporary artists.

 In addition to top paintings and engravings by the Master himself, including a painting from the collection of the Earl of Derby in Liverpool (hundred years not shown in public), there are many works by contemporaries, including paintings by his teacher Pieter Lastman (1583-1633), still lifes, miniatures, engravings, documents, city views and an Asia map by Willem Jansz Blaeu (1571-1638).

 The exhibition begins with a militia piece and the black and white clothing of the Calvinist rulers (by Bartholomeus van der Helst (1613-1670).
 The painting also shows an oriental tapestry.
-Rembrandt was aware of the interest in the Orient and as a starter he saw his change in 1626.
+Rembrandt was aware of the interest in the Orient, and as a starting point, he made a change in 1626.

 He gave a wrong interpretation, however: a (Calvinistic) moralistic image in an oriental setting (music, turban, oriental motifs, scantily clad lady.
-It could only mean thing).
+It could only mean one thing.

 He missed the point as a beginner.
-Oriental objects could not be used in a moralising matter, but only as a confirmation of the status of the merchant, politician or explorer.
+Oriental objects could not be used in a moralising manner, but only as a confirmation of the status of the merchant, politician or explorer.

-The show presents extraordinary objects and stories, for example the beginning of oriental studies and scholarly interest, the first Dutch translation of the Koran, a collection of miniatures with oriental motifs from the Millionenzimmer, collected by Empress Maria Theresa (1717-1780) of the Court in Schönbrunn near Vienna.
+The show presents extraordinary objects and stories, such as the beginnings of Oriental studies and scholarly interest, the first Dutch translation of the Koran, and a collection of miniatures with Oriental motifs from the Millionenzimmer, collected by Empress Maria Theresa (1717-1780) of the Court in Schönbrunn near Vienna.

-It is still topical, although the sultan and the oriental world have lost their status.
+It remains topical, although the sultan and the Oriental world have lost their status.

 (further information: www.kunstmuseumbasel.ch).